 - Know your company's policy and procedures on how to handle this situation. - Establish good hiring procedures and conduct pre-employment background checks, especially for those employees who will be handling cash or have access to financial data.
-For more information about background checks, visit the Small Business Administration's website at: www.sba.gov/content/pre-employment-background-checks. - Create an employee code of ethics and conduct.
+For more information about background checks, visit the Small Business Administration's website. - Create an employee code of ethics and conduct.
 Make it part of new employee orientation and review it annually with all employees.
 Establish and enforce clear policies about employee theft, substance abuse, security procedures, and reporting crime.
-For ideas on how to develop an employee policy manual, it may be helpful to visit the Small Business Administration's website at: www.sba.gov/content/employee-handbooks. - Maintain strong internal controls over the movement of cash and goods within your business.
+For ideas on how to develop an employee policy manual, it may be helpful to visit the Small Business Administration's website. - Maintain strong internal controls over the movement of cash and goods within your business.
 Identify high risk areas for your business and audit violations on a periodic basis.
 Reconcile bank statements, cash, and sales reports frequently, and treat unusual transactions with suspicion.
 Keep an accurate inventory system and check it regularly. - Security cameras help to deter robbery and burglary, but can also help detect employee theft.
 Monitor business activity and income patterns over time to see if income drops during a particular shift or situation. - Take notice to a high volume of returns by a single employee. - Conduct frequent inventories of merchandise and equipment.
-See Appendix H. - Consider having an employee who does not handle everyday financial transactions to check or audit the records routinely.
+See page 21 of this handbook. - Consider having an employee who does not handle everyday financial transactions to check or audit the records routinely.